Mindfulness for Teachers

 “I will make the feeling of calm as familiar as the scent of a warm cup of coffee”.

 Record your statement in the front of your teacher diary, or print it and stick it up on your bathroom mirror… Keep this statement somewhere you can refer to when you’ve missed a few days practise and maybe aren’t feeling so great about it!

 Teaching mindfulness is, of course, more time consuming than being taught.

-In addition to the five minutes of mindfulness practice that you lead your students through each day, you will need to find an additional five minutes each day.
+In addition to the five minutes of mindfulness practise that you lead your students through each day, you will need to find an additional five minutes each day.
 Why?
-For your own, personal mindfulness practice.
+For your own, personal mindfulness practise.

 Is what you are doing right now going to be a complete disaster if you were to stop for five minutes, close your eyes and just breathe?
 Two minutes, even?

 A tip: Insight Timer is a free app that you can use to track little moments of meditation.
 I often set a timer for 2-5 minutes when I wake up each morning just to sit and focus on my breath.
 Sometimes I manage this every day, other times I don’t!
 But it’s a handy tool either way.